-The Special Education Department provides service and support to campuses and students so students receive a free and appropriate education in the least restrictive environment.
+The Special Education Department (SPED) provides service and support to campuses and students so students receive a free and appropriate education in the least restrictive environment.
 In addition to instructional services, related services are also provided to students who have an identified need.
-The Special Education Department also oversees the following programs:
+For more information please call Special Education Department at (915) 937-4303.
+SPED also oversees the following: